rocky-linux/documentation/contrib_templates/create_new_user.md

 To delete a group:

-- Click the vertical elipses for our new user, jdoe, and click "Delete group"
+- Click the vertical elipses for our new user, jdoe, and click **Delete group**

     ![img](../rocky_linux_images/21.png)